Easy Kale Chips Recipe & Baking Tips

 Kale Chip Placement for Baking (Don’t Overlap!): Placement of the kale chips is also important.
 You don’t want to overlap the leaves because they’ll bake unevenly.
 This will yield a batch of kale chips with some that are wilty and soft and some that are crunchy and possibly burnt.
 You want the kale chips to bake evenly, so be sure to place them side by side without overlapping.
 Note: They will shrink as they bake.

-These kale chips are a cinch to prepare and can be made from prep to finish in less than 20 minutes.
+This Easy Kale Chips Recipe isΒ a cinch to prepare and can be made from prep to finish in less than 20 minutes.
 They’re perfect with a sandwich, BBQ chicken or tempeh, or as a snack all on their own.
-Read the above notes for tips to help your kale chips come out perfect.
+Read the above notes and check out the photos in this post for tips to help your kale chips come out perfect.

-• 1 medium-sized bunch curly kale (read notes above about types of kale and size variations), washed well, stems removed, and leaves torn into large-bite-sized pieces (about 2-3 inches wide) and dried (I use a salad spinner to get the leaves good and dry)
+• 1 medium-sized bunch curly or dinosaur kale (read notes above about types of kale and size variations), washed well,Β stems removed, and leaves torn into large-bite-sized pieces (about 23 inches wide)Β and dried (I use a salad spinner to get the leaves good and dry)

 • sprinkle of kosher salt, about 1 teaspoon